pinalrafael/CPSysUDBEx/README.md

 - Use of entities (classes), each entity is a table in the database
 - Routine to always recreate the database (very useful for development) with option to disable
 - Full control of database creation and update routines
-- Hybrid communication with SQL Server and MySQL without the need to create separate queries just by exchanging connection data
+- Hybrid communication with SQL Server, MySQL, Firebird and SQLite without the need to create separate queries just by exchanging connection data
 - Auto update of database, tables and fields
 - PK creation with auto increment and FK
 - Respect database rules